EddieDover/fvtt-party-sheet/TEMPLATE_README.md

   * Decide if you want one row, or need 2 because you have a lot of information to display.
 Or do both!
   * Choose one of the following .json examples, and make sure you have the name you want displayed, the exact name of your system, and your name added.
   * Open your editor of choice and paste the example into it.
 You've created your first template!
-  * Save it in the proper [totm] folder as described at the top of this document.
+  * Save it in the proper [partysheets] folder as described at the top of this document.
   * Enable the module, and refresh.
   * In the module settings, turn on the debugger and turn off show only online players.
   * Now, when you click the Party Sheet icon in your token controls, you will get a thin table with the characters in the system and their clickable Actor Portraits, and their name.
   * Open the console, and scroll for the listings that say "SystemActor" beneath a line that says "These are all the actors in your game.
 They have not yet been filtered based on your inclusions/exclusions."
-It has a header "TOTM DEBUG CHARACTER LIST."
+It has a header "FVTT-PARTY_SHEET DEBUG CHARACTER LIST."
 Click the arrow to open an Actor, then click the arrow to open system.
 Most of your values will be here.
 Some good detective work will help you find the values you want.
 Remember that you will have to assemble them, starting with system, then, for instance, attributes, then the name of the attribute, ending up with "system.attribute.str" as a typical example.
   * Start adding them to further columns, and you'll be done in no time if you've read these instructions thoroughly.

 One row: